 By using the bottling bucket first, then racking your beer into your carboy for the secondary fermentation or when you want to dry hop a beer, you’ll find that you can take advantage of the bottling bucket’s spigot.

-Generally trub, loss will be higher during the most energetic stage of fermentation.
-That is to say that when yeast starts to gorge itself and meet its capacity it will flocculate and drop out of suspension.
+Generally, with trub, the loss will be higher during the most energetic stage of fermentation.
+That is to say that when the yeast starts to gorge itself and meet its capacity it will flocculate and drop out of suspension.

-This of course means that you can then rack your beer into your bottling bucket from the carboy after you’ve check that fermentation has fully completed and your beer has cleared up nicely.
+This of course means that you can then rack your beer into your bottling bucket from the carboy after you’ve checked that fermentation has fully completed and your beer has cleared up nicely.

 Using bottling buckets in secondary fermentation

 Even though I think that it makes more sense to use a bottling bucket as your primary fermenter when you have a carboy as your second vessel, there’s nothing stopping you from using it in secondary.